ldrner/cloudconvert/README.md

 ## Usage

 ### Convert
-The 'convert' method returns full response of the cloudconvert API
+The 'convert' method returns full response of the cloudconvert API as Ruby Hash
 ``` ruby
   client.convert('path_to_file')
   =>  {